Industry Studies Group Papers

 Featured Papers

-Space | May 30, 2023
+Antonelli Award | May 30, 2023

 Transforming the Defense Space Architecture with the Tools of the U.S. F...

-2023 Antonelli Award Winner -- The asymmetric advantage the United States has long enjoyed in space diminishes as adversaries threaten the space system architecture underlying that advantage.
+2023 Antonelli Award Winner: The asymmetric advantage the United States has long enjoyed in space diminishes as adversaries threaten the space system architecture underlying that advantage.
 The U.S. space system architecture depends on large,

 Filtered Returns